markteehan/file-chunk-connectors/README.md

 See [quickstart](https://github.com/markteehan/file-chunk-connectors/quickstart.md)

 ## Security (Authentication and Data Encryption)
-Files are re-assembled at the sink connector as-is: the streamed files in the sink-connector "merged" directory are identical to the files in the source-connector "finished" directory.
+Files are re-assembled at the sink connector as-is: the streamed files in the sink-connector "merged" directory are identical to the files in the source-connector files.dir directory.
 The files selected for upload can be of any format (including any binary format): for example they can be compressed (.gz, .zip etc) or encrypted.
 Topic messages (file chunks) may be optionally encrypted by setting SSL/TLS based configuration for the source and sink connectors.
 Authentication and Encryption properties (using security.protocol & sasl.mechanism) must be identical for the Kafka Connect servers hosting the source and sink connectors.